Looking for the latest email marketing statistics for 2025? Your search ends here.

 9. What are the benefits of email marketing automation?

-30% of Getresponse respondents said saving time is the most significant benefit of marketing automation.
+30% of GetResponse respondents said saving time is the most significant benefit of marketing automation.
 It is followed by;

 - Lead generation (22%)